U.S. to ban passengers on some inbound flights from carrying larger electronics

 U.S. authorities are planning to ban passengers traveling on certain U.S.-bound foreign airline flights from carrying into the cabin larger electronic devices in response to an unspecified terrorism threat, U.S. officials told Reuters on Monday.

-The new rule is expected to be announced as early as Monday night by the Department of Homeland Security, the officials said, adding that it had been under consideration since the U.S. government learned of a threat several weeks ago.
+The new rule is expected to be announced as early as Monday by the Department of Homeland Security, the officials said, adding that it had been under consideration since the U.S. government learned of a threat several weeks ago.

-The source said the rule would cover a dozen foreign airlines flying from about a dozen countries, including some from the Middle East, and would include airlines based in Jordan and Saudi Arabia.
+A source said the rule would cover nearly a dozen foreign airlines.
+A separate government official confirmed an Associated Press report that the ban will impact 10 airports in eight countries in the Middle East and North Africa.
+Reuters reported earlier the ban would include airlines based in Jordan and Saudi Arabia.
 The officials did not name the other countries.

-The officials said no American carriers were affected by the ban, which would involve devices larger than a cell phone.
-Passengers would be allowed to carry larger devices in their checked luggage.
+The officials said no American carriers were affected by the ban, which would apply to devices larger than a cell phone, and none travel directly to the airports impacted from U.S. cities Passengers would be allowed to carry larger devices in their checked luggage like tablets, portable DVD players, laptops and cameras.

 Royal Jordanian Airlines said in a tweet on Monday that U.S.-bound passengers would be barred from carrying most electronic devices aboard aircraft starting Tuesday at the request of U.S. officials, including those that transit through Canada.
 Passengers can still carry cell phones and approved medical devices.